 Sallins National School Community Fun Run

-Our Parents Council has arranged a Fun Run in April.
+Many thanks to our Parents Council who arranged a Fun Run on Sunday 29th April.
 The funds raised will go towards developing the all-

 Ceol le Chéile Concert in Alexandra College

 Congratulations to all the pupils, past pupils and staff who played and danced in our school and in Alexandra College this week.
 Both events were a wonderful collaboration of culture and music, perfectly timed in the middle of Seachtain na Gaeilge.